 Meet Japan’s tempura sensei

-Tempura uses the same staple ingredients as the Aussie grease merchant – bubbling hot oil and batter – but the end product is far more delicate and wholesome than the corner fish and chippery.
-And tempura sensei Sho Ichi Okawa is no harbinger of heart attacks, rather an artist whose crunchy creations play to the palates of the discerning diner.
+Tempura uses the same staple ingredients as the great Aussie piece of fish – bubbling hot oil and batter – but the end product is far more delicate and wholesome than the corner fish and chippery.
+And tempura sensei Sho Ichi Okawa is no harbinger of heart attacks; rather, he’s an artist whose crunchy creations play to the palates of the discerning diner.

 Sho’s love affair with food started as a teenager, when he cut his chef’s teeth in a French restaurant, before being introduced to traditional Japanese cuisine in Tokyo’s vast food dens.